apuslabs/wasi_nn_backend/docs/PARAMETER_REFERENCE.md

 - `penalty_last_n = -1` → automatically set to `n_ctx`
 - `dry_penalty_last_n = -1` → automatically set to `n_ctx`
 - Queue thresholds adjusted to not exceed `queue_size`
+- Runtime parameters with `-1` values → use configuration defaults

 ### Error Conditions

 - `temperature < 0` or `temperature > 2.0` → Warning and reset to default
 - `n_ctx < 128` → Error, minimum context size required
 - `max_memory_mb < 64` (unless 0) → Warning and reset to default
+- Runtime `top_p` outside [0.0, 1.0] → Clamped to valid range
+- Runtime `repeat_penalty < 0.1` → Warning and reset to 0.1

 This comprehensive parameter reference provides detailed information for fine-tuning the WASI-NN backend for your specific use case, whether it's a high-performance production server or a resource-constrained development environment.